 Give your home a cohesive theme (i.e. ski lodge, tropical), but don’t stylize it completely to your personal taste.
 A few key pieces you love are welcome, but might need to be put away when you have guests.

 Make sure you empty dresser and cabinet drawers of unnecessary items prior to guests arrival.
-May travelers like to unpack their personal items into the drawers to help them settle in.
+Many travelers like to unpack their personal items into the drawers to help them settle in, especially if they are there for five or more days.

 Create an owner’s closet